Criminal Defense Law Firm Protecting the Legal Rights of People Charged with a White Collar Case

 If the amount involved in the fraud was over $950, this can be a misdemeanor or felony crime.

-If it is a felony, it carries a maximum penalty of five years incarceration and up to $50,000 in fines, or twice the amount of the fraud, whichever amount is higher, or both incarceration and the fine.
+If it is a felony, the penalty is a maximum of five years incarceration and up to $50,000 in fines, or twice the amount of the fraud, whichever is higher, or both incarceration and the fine.

-If it is a misdemeanor, it carries a maximum penalty of one year in county jail and up to a $10,000 fine, or both.
+If it is a misdemeanor, the maximum penalty is one year in county jail and up to a $10,000 fine or both.

-If the amount involved in the fraud was less than $950, it is always a misdemeanor and has a maximum penalty of six months in County jail, or a $1,000, or both, although that fine can increase if there are multiple charges.
+If the amount involved in the fraud was less than $950, it is always a misdemeanor with a maximum penalty of six months in County jail, $1,000, or both, although that fine can increase if there are multiple charges.

-There are a couple main ways of attacking a health care fraud case by a Los Angeles white collar defense lawyer at our law firm.
+There are a couple of main ways of attacking a healthcare fraud case by a Los Angeles white-collar defense lawyer at our law firm.

-Our attorneys could demonstrate that the documents were not fraudulent, demonstrating that you did not know the documents were fraudulent, or demonstrating that you did not have the specific intent to defraud.
+Our attorneys could demonstrate that the documents were not fraudulent, that you did not know they were fraudulent, or that you did not have the specific intent to defraud.

-If, for example, you incorrectly filled out a document that you submitted to an insurance company, you did not know at the time the document was fraudulent and you did not have the specific intent to defraud.
+If, for example, you incorrectly filled out a document that you submitted to an insurance company, you did not know at the time the document was fraudulent.
+You did not have the specific intent to defraud.

 If you submitted claims to multiple insurance companies, that fact alone does not demonstrate that you intended to defraud them if you just believed that you were following procedure.